fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Reading reflection' text="
-It's all too easy to characterize blending of food traditions as everything going into the good ol' American melting pot.
-But what do these articles suggest we can learn about American food if we look more closely?
+It's easy to characterize the blending of food traditions simply as everything going into the good ol' American melting pot.
+But what do these articles suggest we can learn about American foodways if we look more closely?
+In other words, how do these articles suggest ideas about diffusion that we haven't seen before?
 "%}

 {% include alert.html class='warning' title='Food Blog Analysis Soon' text="